spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/10-register-manage-maas-cloud-accounts.md

-- For Self Hosted Palette, ensure Palette has network access to MAAS server.
+- For self-hosted Palette, ensure Palette has network access to the MAAS server.